This blog began in 2009 in support of my enthusiastic relocation to Ireland and embarking on a path of a reluctant entrepreneurship.

 Whether the dis-ease is in your personal or work life there are stories for you here.

-And if you recognise the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then there are stories to inspire and empower you to challenge that leadership.
+And if you recognize the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then there are stories to inspire and empower you to challenge that leadership.